rlunding/alg_eng/README.md

 # Algorithm Engineering: Project 1

-This project is all about optimizing binary searches.
+This project is about studying different memory layouts for binary search.
 Different layouts impact the number of cache misses as well as the amount of instructions to navigate in the array.
 We consider storing the elements by in-order (sorted), BFS order, DFS order and van Emde Boas layout.

 ## Building

-The project can be built with CMake and GNU Make.
-The executables are located in `/output`.

-To build, navigate to `/output` and invoke `cmake ..` and then `make all`.
+To compile the project, clone this repository and clone [PCM](https://github.com/opcm/pcm.git).
+Put the root directory of both repositories under the same directory.
+Next, compile PCM with `pcm/PCM_Winpcm.vcxproj` with Release x64 configuration and copy the object files (`pcm/PCM_Win/x64/Release/*.obj`) to the root folder of PCM repository clone `pcm`.
+Then, under `alg_eng/output`, run `cmake .. -G "Visual Studio 14 2015 Win64"` (replace the version with appropriate Visual Studio version) and build `alg_eng/output/alg_eng.sln` with Release x64 configuration.
+Finally, copy everything under `alg_eng/external` to `alg_eng/output/Release`, where the binary files are located.
+The `alg_eng/CMakeLists.txt` directs the code to be compiled with flags `/O2 /Ot /Og /Oi /Oy /Ox /Ob2`, which basically means maximal optimisation for speed.

+The automation utilities are PowerShell scripts (`alg_eng/misc/*.ps1`).

+## Test

+It is assumed that the unstable inorder implementation (plain sorted array binary search) is correct.
+Other implementations are executed and the results are compared against corresponding invocations to unstable inorder implementation.

+To run the test, place `testcase`, `testcase.ino`, `testcase.bfs`, `testcase.dfs` and `testcase.veb`, generated from a invocation to `datagen`, in the working directory and invoke `testing`.

 ## Data generation

 `datagen` is a utility that generates data and stores them in files.
 Invoke `datagen <n> <filename>` to generate an array of -2n, -2n + 2, ..., 2n (2n + 1 elements in total), stores query specification in `<filename>` and layout the array in `<filename>.<layoutname>`.

 For example, if we want to generate data of size 2049 we can run `datagen 1024 my_data`.
 If the invocation is successful, `my_data` will contain `2049 -2053 2053`, indicating that the length of the array is 2049, the recommended lower bound (resp. upper bound) of a random query is -2053 (resp.
 2053).
 And in `my_data.bfs` one finds the BFS order of the data.

+To generate data for benchmarking, run \inlinecode{Get-DataGenerator} and copy the resulting code to the clipboard, then create a folder named \inlinecode{data} under the folder of the binary files, and finally invoke the commands copied to the clipboard in Command Prompt.

 ## Benchmark